"The world is changing and retirement is changing with it."

 Women are still far more likely to take a career break to look after children, than men.
 This significant amount of time out from earning, has led to a quarter (25 per cent) of working age women not having contributed as much financially towards retirement as their partners.

-One in gout working age women have contributed less towards retirements than their partners
+One in four working age women have contributed less towards retirements than their partners

 Retirement Tips & Tools